Schema#

 2. Updates the session's durable state in the sessions table.

-Both operations succeed together or fail together within a single database transaction.
+All operations succeed together or fail together within a single database transaction.

 # Called by SQLSpecSessionService.append_event() internally: